 While some barbarians among us go unshowered, you’re looking to wash those stinky pits and keep your humanity intact.
 Taking a camping shower along is the only way to bring the modern into the rustic.

-Camping showers are usually large reservoirs of water that can be heated, hung on a tree branch, and then used to produce a shower of water where you can bathe.
+The best camping showers are usually large reservoirs of water that can be heated, hung on a tree branch, and then used to produce a shower of water where you can bathe.

 Some are more modern with fancy ways to heat the water, and many options.
-Some are simply just reservoirs with a spray spout, leaving the rest up to your imagination.

 - Advanced Elements 5 Gallon Summer Shower